ZhuangLab/storm-analysis/storm_analysis/sa_library/README.txt

  arraytoimage.py - For creating images from numpy arrays (using the PIL image library).

+ batch_run.py - For running multiple Python instances in parallel.

  datareader.py - For reading various kinds of STORM movie data.
 This can read the Zhuang lab .dax format as well as .tiff and .spe (Roper Scientific) files.